jakecurrie/1800_202310_DTC04/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...

-- Hello I am SeungJae and I am excited because I was told to write why I am
+- Hello I am SeungJae and I am excited because I was told to be
 - Joanne Ho
 - Hey my name is Jake and I'm here to change the world